AI Outreach Automation

 4. Data enrichment flywheel: LinkedIn reveals company insights that personalize email further

-Choosing the right primary channel for your outreach depends on several factors:
+Choosing the right primary channel for your outreach depends on several factors.

 Email performs best for: Enterprise sales (18+ month cycles), product education, follow-ups to conversations, nurture sequences.

-Use LinkedIn When:
+Use LinkedIn when:

 LinkedIn performs best for: Startup sales (quick cycles), executive outreach, second-touch engagement, premium/high-value prospects.

-The 2026 Decision Tree
+The 2026 decision tree

-Do you have verified email?
+Do you have a verified email?

 ├─ YES → Start with email (Day 1)